 # GENERAL -- /scratch/general/lustre for the general CHPC lustre scratch

-# KPSERIAL -- /scratch/kingspeak/serial for serial scratch on all clusters but lonepeak
+# KPSERIAL -- /scratch/kingspeak/serial for serial scratch on all clusters

 With the current size of hard drives local to the compute nodes, in most cases using /scratch/local is the best option as it is the fastest.